jamesBsmyth/pruf_js/DOCS/index.rst

    3. nodeId

       * String|Uint32
-      * ID used to reference a node, in this case classifies the asset by type or producer
+      * ID used to reference a node, in most cases used to classify assets by type or producer.

    4. LifeCycleLimit